-The UK Collabatorium for Research on Infrastructure and Cities (UKCRIC) aims to address the insufficient and unsustainable value extracted by services using national infrastructure.
-UKCRIC proposes to create and operate a national and international multidisciplinary research programme that addresses the issues of unaffordable and unsustainable infrastructure development, in a partnership between Industry, Government and Academia.
+The UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC) aims to address the insufficient and unsustainable value extracted by services using national infrastructure.
+UKCRIC is creating and operating a national and international multidisciplinary research programme that addresses the issues of unaffordable and unsustainable infrastructure development, in a partnership between Industry, Government and Academia.

 The UKCRIC project starts with enhanced capital investment in shared facilities in academic institutions but will involve further development of a wide range of multidisciplinary research and teaching programmes.

 - Infrastructure and Value Capture – Reports by Infrastructure Australia Wednesday December 21st, 2016 Infrastructure Australia, the Australian equivalent of the UK Infrastructure and Projects Authority have produced to publications examining the potential role of value capture in Australian infrastructure decision-making.
 These reports, and others by infrastructure Australia available at http://apo.org.au/resource/capturing-value-advice-making-value-capture-work-australia Summary from infrastructure Australia website on capturing value This publication is the first of Infrastructure Australia’s Reform Series.
 It ...

 - Chancellor’s Statement on Science and Infrastructure before Treasury Select Committee Wednesday December 14th, 2016 Chancellor Philip Hammond gave evidence to the Treasury Select Committee on the 2016 Autumn Statement this week.
 As part of the discussion, he discussed guaranteeing funds for Horizon 2020 projects once the UK withdraws from the EU and funding for infrastructure in the budget as a fiscal stimulus.
 A full transcript of the meeting can be ...